woof84/wire-sandbox/_posts/2018-10-23-cornerstone.md

 ---
 ### Cornerstone H5P Prototypes

+WI+RE is working on a new look and some new interactive elements for the CCLE Cornerstone Research Workshop series!

-WI+RE's CCLE Cornerstone Research Workshop series has a new look.
-Try out the first two Cornerstone Workshops below!
+Please try out the first two Cornerstone Workshops below and let us know what you think!

 (If the activity looks out of proportion, you can fix it by making it full screen and shrinking it again.)